As approved by the membership, April 2018.

 - Perform any other duties from time to time as may be in the best interests of the Corporation.

 4.27 CEO – The Board may appoint a CEO who may appoint such agents and engage such employees as it is deemed necessary from time to time, and such person will have the authority and will perform such duties as will be described in the job description approved by the CEO and/or Board of Directors.
-The remuneration of such agents and employees shall be fixed by the Executive Council and approved by resolution of the Board of Directors.
+The remuneration of such agents and employees shall be fixed by the Board of Directors.
 The CEO will have the power to authorize expenditures on behalf of the Corporation from time to time.

-5.1 Composition – The Officers will be comprised of the President, Secretary, Treasurer and CEO.
+5.1 Composition – The Officers will be composed of the President, Secretary, and Treasurer.

 5.2 Duties – The duties of Officers are as follows: